openstack-k8s-operators/dev-docs/custom_openstack_operator.md

 replace github.com/openstack-k8s-operators/keystone-operator/api => github.com/abays/keystone-operator/api v0.0.0-20241024164030-114f7d6488b9
 ```

+Do not forget to run `make tidy` to guarantee that the `go.sum` files will be correctly updated.

 ### 3. Build your custom OpenStack Operator

 1. If your GitHub username is NOT the same as your Quay username, you will need to add the following